 "Who were the patriots, those who said yes, and those who followed, or were the real patriots those who refused to follow and faced the firing squads and were placed in concentration camps?"

 This site is devoted to continuing the work of the Vito Marcantonio Memorial, "to keep alive and ever-present among the people of his community and of this country, the meaning and the memory of the life and activities of Vito Marcantonio.
 Send all comments, concerns, and corrections by clicking HERE.

 This site has no association with the John D. Calandra Italian American Institute Queens College The City University of New York, and reprints this material only as a public service.
-If you have benefited from this material, please make a donation to the John D. Calandra Italian American Institute Queens College The City University of New York.
+If you have benefited from this fonts material, please make a donation to the John D. Calandra Italian American Institute Queens College The City University of New York.

 I VOTE MY CONSCIENCE

 DEBATES, SPEECHES, AND WRITINGS